|

 locations in Napa and blend in a tiny bit of Cabernet.
 The wine spends

-about a year and a half in new French oak and it's a full-throttle,
+about 20 months in new French oak and it's a full-throttle,

 pedal-to-the-metal Napa red.